 In 2019, New Hampshire’s medical marijuana industry generated over $20 million in sales.

 Analysts believe that recreational cannabis sales would generate over $40 million in the first year, thus eclipsing medical marijuana revenue.
 Overall, New Hampshire is the next frontier for the cannabis industry.

 New Hampshire’s Black Market for Cannabis Seeds and Products

 As you can imagine — the black market is booming in New Hampshire.

 Where there is prohibition — there’s always the black market.
 As such, residents in New Hampshire routinely buy marijuana from the black market dealer located throughout each major and minor city.

 However, we do not recommend buying cannabis products from local dealers.
 Remember, black market cannabis is untested and may contain harmful chemicals when smoked.

 If you buy marijuana seeds from local dealers — you may be left with lackluster genetics far from what the dealer said they are.
 In other words, always buy cannabis seeds from our recommended online seed banks.

 Overall, New Hampshire is inches away from legalizing recreational cannabis.

 However, legalization isn’t here — yet.
-In any case, if you’re ready to buy and grow top-shelf marijuana in New Hampshire — head over to ILGM or MSNL Seed Bank today for a massive selection of incredible seed strains.
+In any case, if you’re ready to buy and grow top-shelf marijuana in New Hampshire — head over to MSNL Seed Bank or ILGM today for a massive selection of incredible seed strains.